acutedeveloper/datacenter-layout/README.md

 ---

+**Dealing with seemingly random occourences: 03/03/19 10mins**

+The struggle here was thinking on how to approach naming divs.

+Taking a step back, I needed to identify what the differeneces were.
+Once those had been identified I found the solution.

+The difference here was the borders on grid items.
+So my solution was to add a modifier class to the panel-grid__item div that will the add the borders that are needed.

+---

 **Extracting CSS Colors and Typography: 27/02/19 1h 40mins**

 This was pretty straight forward.
 Where the challenge lay was in setting the type sizes and variables.